MicrosoftDocs/mooncaketest/articles/documentdb/documentdb-performance-tips.md

     Note that each DocumentClient instance is thread-safe and performs efficient connection management and address caching when operating in Direct Mode.
 To allow efficient connection management and better performance by DocumentClient, it is recommended to use a single instance of DocumentClient per AppDomain for the lifetime of the application.

-3. **Increase System.Net MaxConnections per host** <a id="max-connection"></a>
+3. **Increase System.Net MaxConnections per host when using Gateway mode** <a id="max-connection"></a>

-    DocumentDB requests are made over HTTPS/REST by default, and are subjected to the default connection limit per hostname or IP address.
+    DocumentDB requests are made over HTTPS/REST when using Gateway mode, and are subjected to the default connection limit per hostname or IP address.
 You may need to set the MaxConnections to a higher value (100-1000) so that the client library can utilize multiple simultaneous connections to DocumentDB.
 In the .NET SDK 1.8.0 and above, the default value for [ServicePointManager.DefaultConnectionLimit](https://msdn.microsoft.com/zh-cn/library/system.net.servicepointmanager.defaultconnectionlimit.aspx) is 50 and to change the value, you can set the [Documents.Client.ConnectionPolicy.MaxConnectionLimit](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.azure.documents.client.connectionpolicy.maxconnectionlimit.aspx) to a higher value.
 4. **Tuning parallel queries for partitioned collections**

-     DocumentDB .NET SDK version 1.9.0 and above support parallel queries, which enable you to query a partitioned collection in parallel (see [Working with the SDKs](./documentdb-partition-data.md#working-with-the-sdks) and the related [code samples](https://github.com/Azure/azure-documentdb-dotnet/blob/master/samples/code-samples/Queries/Program.cs) for more info).
+     DocumentDB .NET SDK version 1.9.0 and above support parallel queries, which enable you to query a partitioned collection in parallel (see [Working with the SDKs](./documentdb-partition-data.md#working-with-the-documentdb-sdks) and the related [code samples](https://github.com/Azure/azure-documentdb-dotnet/blob/master/samples/code-samples/Queries/Program.cs) for more info).
 Parallel queries are designed to improve query latency and throughput over their serial counterpart.
 Parallel queries provide two parameters that users can tune to custom-fit their requirements, (a) MaxDegreeOfParallelism: to control the maximum number of partitions then can be queried in parallel, and (b) MaxBufferedItemCount: to control the number of pre-fetched results.

     (a) ***Tuning MaxDegreeOfParallelism\:***
     Parallel query works by querying multiple partitions in parallel.
 However, data from an individual partitioned collect is fetched serially with respect to the query.
 So, setting the MaxDegreeOfParallelism to the number of partitions has the maximum chance of achieving the most performant query, provided all other system conditions remain the same.
 If you don't know the number of partitions, you can set the MaxDegreeOfParallelism to a high number, and the system chooses the minimum (number of partitions, user provided input) as the MaxDegreeOfParallelism.